jjdblast/bigdata-pipeline_wiki/Start-Docker-Environment.md

 * Navigate your browser to the Demo Home Page
 * Follow the steps detailed on the Demo Home Page
 * Keep an eye on the Spark Streaming Application log file from the previous step
-* (You should see ratings flowing through the Spark Streaming Application log file)
+* You should see ratings flowing through the Spark Streaming Application log file.
 ```
 http://<your-cloud-instance-public-ip>
 ```